JokerJostar/ECM-ATML_loongarch64/README_EN.md

 1. **Data Preparation**: Place the training and testing data in the `train_data/` and `test_data/` directories, respectively.
 2. **Training**: Run the `train_auto.py` script to start training.
 During training, model and metric records will be saved in the `temp/` directory.
 3. **Testing**: Evaluate the trained model on test data using the `test_official.py` script.
-4. **ONNX Export**: After training, the model can be exported to ONNX format.
-Check the `onnx_log/` directory for export logs.

 ## Installation
 To install the required dependencies, you can create a new conda environment using the following command: